Becoming a Homeopathic Doctor

-Step 1: Obtain a Bachelor's Degree
+Obtaining a Bachelor's Degree

 Graduating from a college or university with a bachelor's degree is generally considered a prerequisite for admission to medical schools.
 While some students focus on a pre-medical curriculum in college, others major in a variety of other subjects.
 As long as certain prerequisites are met, medical schools usually are open to considering students with any educational background.
 Prerequisites include completion of specific math, science and humanities courses and completion of a bachelor's degree program with a certain GPA.

-The MCAT is the standard exam for admission into medical schools; osteopathic schools often require MCAT scores as well.
+The MCAT is the standard exam for admission into medical schools.
+Osteopathic schools often require MCAT scores as well.
 Naturopathic schools generally do not require the MCAT but medical schools usually require a certain score for admission.
 Keep in mind that study guides and test preparation materials are recommended and widely available.

-Step 3: Attend Medical School
+Attending Medical School

 National certification in homeopathy, recognized among many alternative health practitioners, is available through several organizations, including the American Board of Homeotherapeutics at the American Institute of Homeopathy.
 Founded in 1959, this organization grants diplomate status to medical and osteopathic doctors via oral and written examination.
 In order to gain this certification, individuals must complete at least 150 credit hours of homeopathic education courses and have documentation of their completion.
 They must also have 10 treated chronic cases ready for presentation at least two months before taking the required exam.

-- Take Continuing Education Courses.
+It's also recommended that prospective homeopathic doctors take continuing education courses.
 In order to keep the diplomate status, individuals must complete at least 30 hours of continuing education classes in homeopathy every three years.